KnDjoshua/copylikeaboss/README.md

  (    (   | |   | |   | | |   <   __/ (   | |   | (   |\__ \\__ \
 \___|\___/  .__/ \__, |_|_|_|\_\\___|\__,_|_.__/ \___/ ____/____/
            _|
 This tool streamlines the process of transferring data to an external drive, making file management more accessible.
-Feel free to contribute, report issues, or enhance the functionality of this tool
+Feel free to contribute, report issues, or enhance the functionality of this tools